hauptem/F5-Multisite-Dashboard/CSS Classification Color Theme1 Options/README.md

-These CSS files contain modified Theme 1 variants for customers who have "classified" levels of networks.
-Green, Red, and Yellow.
+These CSS files contain modified Theme 1 variants for customers who have "classified" levels of networks and wish to have theme 1 display the network classification via a color header.

+Green, Red, and Yellow Theme 1 options.
+Theme 2 and Theme 3 remain unmodified from the default css.

 <img width="1745" height="1183" alt="Image" src="https://github.com/user-attachments/assets/d47b862b-c802-4c2a-a358-ae8a5f5c485e" />